Incarceration of women in the United States: Sexual abuse in correctional facilities

 Historically, sexual abuse within the prison and jail system has been prevalent as seen through years of sexual exploitation of incarcerated women by prison and jail administrators and guards.
 Dating back to the 1800s, Estelle Freedman sheds light on the prison brothel that was run by male staff members of an Indiana state prison.
-Sexual abuse can range from numerous different actions and behaviors, and some forms of sexual abuse, such as pat downs, are normalized through the manipulation of “routine prison practices.”
+Sexual abuse can range from numerous different actions and behaviors, and some forms of sexual abuse are normalized through the manipulation of "routine prison practices" such as pat downs.
 Although sexual abuse and rape are seen in all combinations of genders, many reports show that male guards are more likely to instigate assaults against women inmates due to the fact that they can act almost freely, usually with impunity.

 Sexual abuse and rape can happen to all demographic groups within the prison system, but those belonging the LGBT community or people with mental illness are more heavily targeted.
 A large prison found in the Southern part of the United States discovered through an intensive study that 68.4% experienced sexual assault prior to being incarcerated, and 17.2% experienced sexual assault in prison.
 Three percent of the people in this study had experienced a completed rape inside prison.
 Bureau of Justice Statistics figures show that women are at higher risk than men of inmate-on-inmate sexual victimization, and lower risk of staff sexual victimization:

 The same study shows that women are less likely than men to be forcibly abused, but more likely to be persuaded.
 In regard to inmate-on-inmate abuse in prison, males (16%) were more likely than females (6%) to have been victimized 11 or more times, to have been bribed or blackmailed (42% compared to 26%), offered protection (39% compared to 19%), or threatened with harm (48% compared to 30%).
 Males were more likely than females to report have multiple perpetrators (25% compared to 11%), and to have incidents initiated by a gang (20% compared to 4%).
 Broadly similar ratios applied to jails.

 A study published in the Journal of Nervous & Mental Disease found that in the Correctional Institution for Women in Rhode Island, 48.2% of the inmates met criteria for current PTSD and 20.0% for lifetime PTSD.
 Research suggests that "women with histories of abuse are more likely to accept sexual misconduct from prison staff because they are already conditioned to respond to coercion and threats by acquiescing to protect themselves from further violence".
 "In federal women's correction facilities, 70% of guards are male."